SamuelLongchamps/gak/README.md

 The command-line tool is usable through the command `gak`.

-*Note that Windows' command-prompt is not supported: use git-bash.*
+*Note that some Linux distributions, ~/.local/bin is not included in the path by default.
+If the command is not found, verify that the gak script has been successfully copied to this directory and that it is on path.*

 ## Windows MingW setup
 If you use MingW (e.g., through git-bash), make sure to add `winpty` in front of the shebang of the script installed in your ${PythonInstall}/Scripts/gak.
 Here is a sample of the resulting script: